bmc/cheat-sheets/guruplug.md

 ---

 *This cheat sheet concerns the [GuruPlug][] plug computing device, a 5-watt ARM device that, by default, runs [Debian][].
-My device has two Ethernet cards and WiFi capability.*
+In general, it also applies to the DreamPlug.

 [Debian]: http://www.debian.org/
 [GuruPlug]: http://en.wikipedia.org/wiki/GuruPlug